Sierra215/Test/README.md

 **Why Traveling is my favorite Hobby**
 1. I like traveling because you get to explore different cultures
-2. Another reason why I like traveling is because I get to escape my everday life
+2. Another reason why I like traveling is because I get to escape my everyday life
 3. My last reason why I like traveling is that I get to explore different sceneries in different countries and states